hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrisonv3/readme.md

 appeared above the number one position if there was space, but which is now placed on the same key as the `slash` / `question mark` in the base layer.
 The `backslash` / `pipe` key pair is on the far left and taking up the rest of the left side there are pairs of braces and brackets.
+The `func layer` key at the bottom left will switch the keyboard into the **function layer**.

-The `shift` and `enter` keys remain on the inside left and right thumb keys.
-The outside left thumb key, `base layer`, returns to the **base layer**. `num layer` on the outside right thumb key goes to the **number layer** and `func layer` at the bottom left goes to the **function layer**.
+The `num layer` key on the outside right thumb key switches the keyboard into the **number layer**.
+The `shift` and `enter` keys remain on the inside left and right thumb keys and the outside left thumb key becomes `base layer`, which returns the keyboard to the **base layer**.
+As well as emitting their key presses, the `space` and `enter` keys will also return the keyboard to the **base layer** when tapped.

 ## Number Layer

 ![Number Layer](https://i.imgur.com/uP7fdmD.png)

 Numbers appear along the top row as they do on standard sized keyboards.
-As with the base layer, the top left key is a tap dance key that will produce `Esc` if it is double tapped.
+As with the base layer, the top left key is a tap dance key that will produce `esc` if it is double tapped.

 On the right side the navigation keys are arranged on the traditional Vim